Loading…

 Packing list – Packing list will list each commodity in the consignment and list the gross and net weights.

-CMR - Will provide evidence of the consignment’s journey and intended destination.
+Transport Document – (CMR or Seaway Bill) - Will provide evidence of the consignment’s journey and intended destination.

-Model Official certificate – Each consignment of HRFNAO (High Risk Food and feed of Non-Animal Origin) must be accompanied by a model official certificate.
+Model Official certificate – Each consignment of HRFNAO (High Risk Food of Non-Animal Origin) listed in Annex II must be accompanied by a model official certificate.
 A model official certificate is an official document that confirms your export meets the health requirements of GB (Great Britain) and is verified by a competent authority.
+This is not required if your product is on Annex I.

 Once the goods arrive at Dover, the importer (or agent on their behalf) must ensure that the goods are accompanied by original documents (commercial documents, the original official certificate and results of sampling and analysis).